LLM rules for PostgreSQL

 Coming up with your own rules

-- Commented on a pull request
+- A blocking comment that held up a pull request